 For parents/ carers please remember that the first port of call for any concerns is your child’s class teacher.
 However, Mrs Cullimore is also available to discuss matters or meet with you.
 Please talk to your child’s class teacher about this, call the school on 01473 741225 or book a meeting via the school office.
 Additionally you can also submit a comment using our website – click on ‘About us’ and then ‘Contact details’ and scroll down to the contact form.

 We are an inclusive school and may offer a range of the following provision as set out below to support our children with communication and interaction, cognition and learning difficulties, social, emotional and mental health, sensory and/or physical needs or medical conditions.
 The range of support deployed will be tailored to individual need following assessment by internal or external agencies and discussions with staff, children and parents or carers.

-- Quality First Teaching and differentiation.
+- High quality teaching and differentiation.

 - Whole class screening, assessment and data analysis to support identification of children needing more support and to closely monitor progress.